DavidKaza/skybank/README.md

 ### Front-end: React TS

 The front end consists of a React TypeScript application and is found in src folder of the project.
-To run the React application use ```npm start```
+Run ```npm install``` first to get all the neccessary libraries and modules Then to run the React application use ```npm start```